sixteenmillimeter/GNAL/docs/README.md

 ### V1

 Intended to be mostly compatible with existing processing spirals with some caveats.
 A spacer that is typically threaded has been replaced by a friction fit part so they are not interchangeable.
 This version is designed to fit in existing tanks and use the same spindle screws.

 In the process of building this first version several approaches were evaluated to generate the spiral shape.
 The first is what's best described as a brute force approach laying out an excessive amount of rectangular facets and unioning them together in such a way that the result would be a single continuous spiral.
 This took hours to days to render depending on the machine used.

 Besides the exhausting render times this approach bugged me for one reason: all facets of the spiral were the same size, meaning that the small diameter inner parts of the spiral were packing in millions of unnecessary polygons to allow for the large diameter parts of the spiral to be smooth.
 This didn't sit well with me.
 How many CPU hours are being burned by adding detail to a place that doesn't matter?
 Answer: a lot.

-Finally an external library called [`path_extrude.scad`](https://github.com/gringer/bioinfscripts/blob/master/path_extrude.scad) by [@gringer](https://github.com/gringer) was brought in to handle the complicated spiral extrusion step.
+Finally, an external library called [`path_extrude.scad`](https://github.com/gringer/bioinfscripts/blob/master/path_extrude.scad) by [@gringer](https://github.com/gringer) was brought in to handle the complicated spiral extrusion step.
 A simple function that plots a spiral in Cartesian coordinates is used to draw the path and a 2D triangle is extruded along it by the library.
 This allowed for the path to be drawn at a consistent "resolution" throughout the entire spiral, so the facets of the outermost and innermost parts were the same or extremely similar.

 Here is that function reduced to a single line in order to generate an array of coordinates.